 In March, we got the bias audit results back.
 Green across the board.
 Demographic parity on race, gender, age.
 I forwarded the report to the board with a note about our commitment to responsible AI.

-"Think about who applies.
-Black candidates, women in tech—they've been screened out so many times that many don't bother applying unless they're overqualified.
-So the ones in our pool are, on average, probably stronger than the white male applicants who apply casually to everything.
-Equal advancement rates might actually mean we're setting a higher bar for them."
+Think about who applies.
+Candidates from underrepresented backgrounds— they've been screened out so many times that many don't bother applying unless they're overqualified.
+So the ones in the applicant pool are, on average, probably stronger than candidates who apply casually to everything.
+Equal advancement rates might actually mean setting a higher bar for them.

-I missed my sales call.
-I sat in my office for an hour reading the research Lin had cited.
 University of Washington, late 2024: leading AI models preferred white-associated names 85% of the time when evaluating identical resumes.
 Black male names were preferred exactly zero percent of the time across thousands of comparisons.
 Zero.

 This year's follow-up was worse.
 When humans work alongside biased AI, they don't correct it—they adopt the bias.
 The AI doesn't just make bad decisions.
 It infects the humans trying to supervise it.